csula/cs3220-summer-2017/SYLLABUS.md

 | 10 [08/05]         | [Modern Java Web framework][10] | [Lab 8][22], [Homework 4][15] |
 | Final [08/12]      | [Final][11] | Similar to lab, due in class |

+> [Lab 8][23] will be a make up lab so you can choose one of the worst lab you have done before and work on it so I will re-grade it again.

 [1]: notes/introduction.md
 [2]: notes/html_css.md
 [3]: notes/javascript.md